holotape/halloween1/README.md

 (assuming this is the location of the file)

 This should work as long as you're booting to terminal and not X.  If you're booting to X, git gud nub <3

+This also depends on the *colorama* package, get it here: https://pypi.python.org/pypi/colorama